Most Profitable Franchises in

 But there's one thing for sure: franchises require genuine dedication and hard work to make them a success, and failure is roughly comparable to independent companies.

-Investing in a franchise often results in a faster recoup of your initial investment because you inherit the business's operational model.
+Investing in a franchise often results in a faster recoup of your initial upfront investment because you inherit the business's operational model.

 This means you open your doors with a company that has already proven popular with an established client base.
 They have an operational supply chain and a portfolio of products and services that have been precisely honed to the target customer demographic.

-How to choose a successful franchise
+How to Choose a Successful Franchise

 The success of your franchise is down to choosing: